 - Turnkey course development.
 We have experience in making and launching successful standalone online courses.
 This includes a driving theory course, touch-typing lessons, exams preparation, and others.
-We can add our technical acumen to your professional experience to create something great.
+Our eLearning software development expertise will ensure the technical implementation is aligned with your course objectives.

 What is a Learning Platform

 A learning platform, while similar to an LMS, is a wider term.
 Just like an operating system provides a basis for the other applications to run on, a learning platform does this for courses, games, and the like.

 There are several telltale features of a learning platform:

 - SaaS model.
 It should be accessible via the internet and support many simultaneous users.

 - Interoperability.
 The whole point of a learning platform is to seamlessly work with multiple applications.